Climate solutions from the Arctic, the fastest-warming place on Earth

 Avalanche protection technology

-Beyond renewable energy, Longyearbyen is also where Store Norske and the University Centre in Svalbard have developed new technology to help predict another threat to the community's well-being — avalanches.
+Beyond renewable energy, Longyearbyen is also where the University Centre in Svalbard has developed new technology to help predict another threat to the community's well-being — avalanches.

 While winters are very cold, snowfall is generally light.
 But in January of 2015, a major storm hammered the island with blinding wind and snow.
 More than 16 feet fell in about 12 hours in some spots.